 Among the cypress trees and marsh grasses, spot green herons, turtles, and osprey.
 As part of Kids in Parks, a national program of the Blue Ridge Parkway Foundation that promotes children’s health, the trail entrance offers kid-friendly brochures with nature-themed activities.

-If you bring your own boat to this riverfront haven, take advantage of public launches at Waterfront Park and Dog Corner Park, and boat slips at Mariners’ Wharf Park and Mid-Atlantic Christian University.
+If you bring your own boat to this riverfront haven, take advantage of public launches at Waterfront Park and College Park, and boat slips at Mariners’ Wharf Park and Mid-Atlantic Christian University.

 Want to rent a kayak for the day?
 Native Girl Kayaking has a selection to choose from, along with guided tours of Sawyer’s Creek.

 If you long to sail down the river with the power of the wind, Terryberry can help you realize your dream.
 She and her team at River City Community Sailing offer private and group lessons that leave from Coast Guard Park.
 They also provide rowing lessons for those who wish to skim along the Pasquotank.